LunarG/VulkanTools/BUILDVT.md

 ## Linux Build

-This build process builds the icd, vktrace and the LVL tests.
+This build process builds vktrace and the LVL tests.

 Example debug build:
 ```